- 1 Procedure for Job Safety Analysis (JSA)

 What is JSA?

-Job Safety Analysis is a safety management tool for identification and control of hazard associated with a particular job by
+Job Safety Analysis is a safety management tool for identification and control of hazards associated with a particular job by

 Systematic/safely approach to start any activity